Jakski/jakski.github.io/posts/low-effort-website-monitoring.md

 # Incremental development

-Let's assume that we're dealing with website hosted on a cheap GNU/Linux VPS instance and consists of application exposed via HTTPS.
+Let's assume that we're dealing with website hosted on a cheap GNU/Linux VPS instance that consists of application exposed via HTTPS.
 It makes sense to check liveness at minimum.
 For now we don't care, if our application performs well.
 Availability is our only concern.